 Corporate residence in light of Covid-19

-- Non-UK companies are at risk of becoming UK tax resident if travel restrictions prevent key decision makers from leaving the UK.
+- Non-UK companies may still be at risk of becoming UK tax resident if travel restrictions prevent key decision makers from leaving the UK.

 - Other companies may find it difficult to sustain their intended place of tax residence (e.g. for treaty purposes) if directors are unable to travel to meetings.